 The Michigan Theater Foundation

-is a non-profit organization whose mission is to preserve, restore and operate the Michigan Theater venues for the benefit of the community and the arts.
+The Michigan Theater Foundation is a non-profit organization whose mission is to bring diverse people together to enhance understanding and build community, advance cinema and performing arts vitality, and protect our historic buildings.
 The foundation was established to save the Michigan Theater from the wrecking ball in 1979, when developers threatened to convert the theater into a food court.
 Almost forty years later, the Michigan Theater is proud to serve as the community gathering place for the greater Ann Arbor area.
 Over 300,000 guests attend movies, plays, music and comedy concerts, talks, meetings, parties, weddings and other events each year.

 History of the Michigan Theater